Public Spaces Protection Order for Dog Control

 - In 2016 we introduced a Public Spaces Protection Order (PSPO) to tackle dog fouling alongside our 'Take the Oops out of Poops' publicity campaign.
 This order expired in March 2019.

-- Following the Taking the Lead consultation, the Council's Executive authorised an amended PSPO on 4 March 2019, to further extend these powers for three more years.
-The PSPO (5 MB) came into force on 1 April 2019.
+- Following the Taking the Lead consultation in November 2018, the Council's Executive authorised an amended PSPO on 4 March 2019, to further extend these powers for three more years.
+This order expired in April 2022.

 Public Spaces Protection Order (PSPO) for Dog Control